Skelivka: History

-Until the First Partition of Poland in 1772 the town belonged was part of the Przemyśl County of the Ruthenian Voivodeship.
-From 1772 to 1918 it belonged to the Austrian Empire (later the Austro-Hungarian Empire when the double monarchy was introduced in Austria).
-During 1918 - 1939 Felsztyn was part of the Stary Samobr County of the Lwów Voivodeship in the Second Republic of Poland.
+After the First Partition of Poland, from 1772 to 1918, the town belonged to the Austrian Empire (later the Austro-Hungarian Empire when the double monarchy was introduced in Austria).
 In 1872 the Dniestr Railway was built through the town from Chyrów, where it connected with the First Hungarian-Galician Railway to Sambor and on to a junction with the Archduke Albrecht Railway in Stryj.
 The line went on to eventually become a part of the Galician Transversal Railway in 1884.

-On September 17, 1939, Felsztyn was occupied by the Soviet Union, and since the collapse of the Soviet Union in 1991, is part of independent Ukraine.
+During 1918–1939 Felsztyn was part of the Stary Sambor County of the Lwów Voivodeship in the Second Republic of Poland.
+According to the 1921 Polish census, the population was 55.9% Polish, 34.4% Jewish and 9.7% Ukrainian.

-In the interwar years, Felsztyn had a mixed population of Poles, Ukrainians and Jews.
-The Jews were killed in World War II, while the area's Poles were deported to Siberia in cattle trucks after the Soviet invasion.
+During the joint German-Soviet invasion of Poland, which started World War II, Felsztyn was occupied by the Soviet Union on September 17, 1939, and then by Nazi Germany from 1941 to 1944.
+The Jews were killed under German occupation, while the Poles were deported to Siberia in cattle trucks under Soviet occupation.
 Many of these Poles died in Siberia, some were able to leave Siberia with General Anders Army, while others eventually returned to Felsztyn in 1956 only to find their homes occupied by strangers or demolished.
 Most surviving Poles were moved to western Poland (mainly Lower Silesia) in the late 1940s and 1950s.

 After World War II, some Lemkos from Poland were moved to the renamed Skelivka.
 Today Skelivka is inhabited by Ukrainians and Lemkos.
 Until World War II, the town had a Roman Catholic church (and adjacent cemetery) which catered to the Polish population.
 During Soviet times the church was used as a barn and shed.
 It is now being restored as a Greek Catholic church.
+Since the collapse of the Soviet Union in 1991, is part of independent Ukraine.

 Until 18 July 2020, Skelivka belonged to Staryi Sambir Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Lviv Oblast to seven.
 The area of Staryi Sambir Raion was merged into Sambir Raion.

+Transport

 A railway station of the Zagórz-Khyriv-Dobromyl railroad is located in Skelivka.

+In culture

 Felsztyn is passingly mentioned in the famous Czech novel The Good Soldier Švejk by Jaroslav Hašek, and has been included in a tourist route The Trail Of The Good Soldier Švejk.